Ridge Racer V: Critical

 The PS2 version received "generally favorable reviews" according to the review aggregation website Metacritic.
+David Zdyrko of IGN liked the return to the "basic feeling of control" as the earlier games of the series and named it "one of the most visually impressive" racing games to date, but noted the graphical aliasing and flickering problems.
 Jeff Lundrigan of NextGen, however, said that his quote "bears repeating: 'Like its predecessors, Ridge Racer V will amaze you with flashy graphics and a great sense of speed.
 Unfortunately, there's not a lot of meat under the basic shell of the game.'"
-In Japan, Famitsu gave it a score of one nine, one ten, one eight, and one nine for a total of 36 out of 40.
+Andrew Reiner from Game Informer said that Ridge Racer V would be no match to Gran Turismo 2000 (which would be released as Gran Turismo 3: A-Spec).
+GamePro praised the realistic graphical appearance, music and noted that fans of the series "will love it."
+In Japan, Famitsu gave it a score of one nine, one ten, one eight and one nine for a total of 36 out of 40.